-Inner Life and Social Justice Activism INT561 2 graduate credits
+Inner Life and Social Justice Activism

 This course explores inner, personal development and social change activism as an integrated spiritual path.
 Drawing on Mussar and Hasidic literature and the concept of tikkun hamiddot (personal ethical and spiritual development), this course examines the connections between spirituality and strategies for social justice organizing and advocacy for transformative social change.
 Some of the specific areas of exploration will include motivation and self-interest, choice, humility and trust.